 Experience Little India in Jackson HeightsExperience Little India in Jackson Heights

-There are many colorful ethnic neighborhoods in Queens, but none more so than ‘Little India’ in Jackson Heights.
+There are many colorful ethnic neighborhoods in Queens, but none more than ‘Little India’ in Jackson Heights.
 Take a walk down its main drag, 74th street, and experience some of the best Indian food in all of New York.
-There’s also plenty of shopping to do and even a Bollywood movie theater.
+There’s also plenty of shopping and even a Bollywood movie theater.

 Catch the Mets at Citi FieldCatch the Mets at Citi Field